Mid council leader expresses the gift of Presbyterian theology that she received as a child

 “I’m sinfully proud of the COR for embracing this work,” she said.

-For 2½ years, Lewis spent time at the Our Lady of Grace Monastery in Beach Grove, Indiana.
+For two and a half years, Burns Lewis spent time at the Our Lady of Grace Monastery in Beach Grove, Indiana.
 Twice each year for 10 days at a time she participated in prayer with women from many different denominations from all over the U.S. and Canada.
 Learning from the sisters of St. Benedict about the Benedictine Rule helped her begin to understand what it means to pause and stop for prayer, and to sit still before God.

 A prayer that she’s been praying for the last six months comes from the Corrymeela, which is a spiritual faith community in Ireland.
 It’s a prayer for courage, written by Pádraig Ó Tuama.
 In it he uses the Irish word for heart, croi.

-“And the croi, which means heart, is the name for the chapel space,” Lewis said.
+“And the croi, which means heart, is the name for the chapel space,” Burns Lewis said.

 The prayer goes like this: